guyleonard/sagawe/README.md

 # Single Cell Assembly Workflow

 This is a suggested workflow for the assembly of MDA Single Cell MiSeq Illumina libraries.
-It is contained within a bash script that will execute all the programs sequentially.
-The directory structure is assumed (read: adapted to our local situation) to be:

-* WD/Sample_1/raw_illumina_reads/*.fastq
-* ...
-* WD/Sample_n/raw_illumina_reads/*.fastq

-The script will iterate over each folder one by one...

 ## SAG Assembly Workflow in Steps